GSD Cloud founder Lex Christopherson allegedly rug pulled $GSD holders after deleting accounts and dumping tokens on Solana.

 The timing raises questions.
 Claude Code and Codex both existed well before GSD Cloud launched.
 If the project was genuinely obsolete, the developer could have communicated that without deleting accounts and dumping tokens.

 The community largely views the AI excuse as a cover story.
-Deleting social media and extracting funds are not typical responses to a product becoming uncompetitive.
+Deleting major communication channels, selling associated holdings, and extracting value are not typical responses to a product becoming uncompetitive.
 Legitimate projects wind down transparently, return grant funds, or transition to community ownership.

 Bags.fm operates as a creator-finance launchpad on Solana.
 Creators launch tokens and earn a percentage of trading fees.
 The platform ran the hackathon through DoraHacks, distributing grants to the top 100 projects.